tenforce/ember-esco-concept-description/README.md

 - the accepted type for labels is "string" though other types might work (but if they don't it won't be changed)
 - the accepted types for targets are "string", "property", "component", "hasOne", "hasMany"
 - empty items and headings will be hidden.
 It might be possible to force them to show in a next update.
+- if a custom made component is empty and needs to be hidden, it has to send a "emptyComponent" action

 An example of JSON configuration file (in coffeescript):
 conceptDescription: